-The main frame is extended and carried over the back axle by means of a series of $2\frac{1}{2}$ " large radius Curved Strips 4 bolted together in the manner shown.
-The luggage carrier 5 is composed of two 3" Strips connected by four $4\frac{1}{2}$ " $\times \frac{1}{2}$ " Double Angle Strips.
-The carrier is bolted to the end holes in the main frame, and nuts on bolts 6 inserted in the end holes of the 3" Strips strike against the Curved Strips 4 and thereby maintain the carrier in a horizontal position.
-The retaining bolts are fitted with lock-nuts, so that when the carrier is not in use, it may be folded back.
+The main frame is extended and carried over the back axle by means of a series of 21/2" large radius Curved Strips 4 bolted together in the manner shown.
+The luggage carrier 5 is composed of two 3" Strips connected by four 41/2" X 1/2" Double Angle Strips.
+The carrier is bolted to the end holes in the main frame, and nuts and bolts 6 inserted in the end holes of the 3" Strips strike against the Curved Strips 4 and thereby maintain the carrier in a horizontal position.
+The carrier is designed to hold the transformer or dry cells, as already explained, and when not in use it may be folded back.